 Set a Goal

 "Make it about more than just the scale," says Hartsook.
 "Sign up for a local 5K event for a good cause.
 Having an end goal will keep you on task."

 If you are just starting a walking exercise routine, don't be unrealistic and set out to walk 10,000 steps in one go.
 Increase incrementally to remain motivated and successful.
 For example, if you are comfortable walking for 30 minutes, consider bumping that number up to 45 minutes and becoming comfortable with that benchmark before increasing again.

 The human body is largely comprised of water.
 Therefore, it's especially essential that you remain hydrated throughout the day and rehydrate after returning from your walk.
 If you're going on an extended walk, consider carrying a water bottle or wearing a hydration pack.
 (FYI: These are our 9 favorite reusable water bottles!)

 One of the biggest benefits of walking is that it requires minimal gear to get started.
 However, a good pair of walking shoes is essential to preventing injury while providing adequate support and cushion for your feet.

 Hartsook adds, "If you are unsure what shoe to buy, visit your local running store for proper fit, size and shoe selection."

 Check the Weather

-Changes in weather can easily derail your plans so stay on task.
+Weather changes can easily derail your plans to stay on task.
 To avoid this, check the weather each morning and plan accordingly.
 Download a local weather app that will allow you to gauge the weather trend for your workout window.